MicrosoftDocs/m365copilot-docs/docs/orchestrator.md

 - Avoid overly verbose, flowery, or marketing language. *[Suggested fix]*
 - Avoid superlative claims such as “#1,” “amazing,” or “best.” *[Suggested fix]*

+A semantic description command must explain the requirements of the system in a natural language; it must contain a combination of acceptable parameters, enums, acronyms, and output format.
 The following table lists the command and semantic description examples for each category:

 # [Tasks](#tab/tasks)

+**Description**:
+Basic search: Search for tasks related to Northwind.
-**Description**: Search for high priority tasks related to Northwind that are due tomorrow.
+Advanced search: Search for high priority tasks related to Northwind that are due tomorrow.

 **Command description example:**